edkolev/promptline.vim/README.md

 - **Configure the prompt with a simple hash**, in case stock presets don't meet your needs
 - **Preloaded with commonly used prompt sections** e.g. branch name, last exit code (if not zero)

-The plugin has been tested in bash and zsh
+The plugin has been tested in bash, zsh and fish

 More screenshots can be found in the [wiki](https://github.com/edkolev/promptline.vim/wiki/Screenshots)